Codecademy/gamut/README.md

 ### Publishing the storybook

-1. A new build of the storybook will be generated automatically whenever `lerna publish` is run.
-These updates will be available on [`styleguide.codecademy.com/storybook`](http://styleguide.codecademy.com/storybook) whenever those updates are pushed into master.
+1. To build the story, book, cd into `packages/gamut-storybook` and run `npm run build`, and commit the changes to `master`.
+These updates will be available on [`styleguide.codecademy.com/storybook`](http://styleguide.codecademy.com/storybook).